 The first step is the nominations stage.
-In November each year we open nominations, whereby adult volunteers and youth leaders are invited to put forward a deserving young person via a short nomination form.
+In November each year we open nominations, whereby adult volunteers, youth leaders and cadets are invited to put forward a deserving young person via a short nomination form.

 The CVQO Westminster Award

 The CVQO Westminster Award 2023

-Nominations for the 2021 CVQO Westminster Award are now closed!
+Nominations for the 2023 CVQO Westminster Award are now closed